UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 (remember that the index includes 0).

-We could also do the same thing by putting the row and column index in separate square brackets but it’s not recommended.
+We could also do the same thing by putting the row and column index in separate square brackets, but it’s not recommended.

 ---